 Programs with Limited Admissions

-Only a small number of transfer students will be admitted to the professional schools offering majors in journalism and mass communication, and the allied health and public health programs.
+Only a small number of transfer students will be admitted to the professional schools offering majors in media and journalism, and the allied health and public health programs.
 Junior transfer students planning to major in business administration, education, environmental health science, nutrition, or information and library science must enroll in the College of Arts and Sciences and complete at least one semester before applying for admission to the professional schools offering these degree programs.
 Students interested in one of these fields may wish to consider another major as a second choice; however, even if admitted to an alternate program, students cannot be guaranteed subsequent admission to their first choice of major.
 In addition, notification of acceptance to these programs is generally later than for other programs.

 Health Program Majors